frescobaldi/qpageview/docs/source/advanced.rst

 The list of individual Page objects in a document is returned by the :meth:`~document.AbstractSourceDocument.pages` method of the Document class.

+The current Page object (the current page number points to) is available through :meth:`View.currentPage <view.View.currentPage>`.

 Page and PageLayout
 ~~~~~~~~~~~~~~~~~~~